Optical calibration of the SNO+ detector in the water phase with deployed sources: Optical calibration analysis method

 Many physical quantities in the optical model of Equation \ref{eq:optmodel} depend directly on the accurate determination of the laserball position.
 Although the source positioning system can provide an estimate of the laserball position, its positioning algorithm is based on the tension and length of the ropes that support the source, which have large uncertainties for positions away from the center of the AV.
 The laserball position used in this analysis is extracted from the data through a $\chi^2$ minimization of the time residual in Equation \ref{eq:timeresidual}, using the mean of the hit times and its uncertainty for each PMT in a given run.

-We perform a pre-analysis of the laserball data taken at the center of the AV in order to characterize the anisotropies of its intensity distribution.
-The laserball intensity is modeled as a spherical source with a sinusoidal distribution $H$ in $\mathit{\phi_{\text{LB}}}$ for twelve slices of $\textrm{cos}\theta_{\text{LB}}$, weighted by a function $P$ that describes the shadowing due to the source carriage and stainless steel body that depends on $\textrm{cos}\theta_{\text{LB}}$ only:
+The laserball is a 4$\pi$ quasi-uniform light source and the anisotropies of its intensity distribution depend on the density of glass beads in the silicone gel, on the positioning of the quartz rod inside the source, and shadowing from the metal parts.
+Knowing those details is not needed, as we characterize those anisotropies with in-situ laserball data taken at the center of the AV.
+The intensity distribution is described by twelve independent sinusoidal distributions $H$ in the azimuthal angle $\mathit{\phi_{\text{LB}}}$, each valid in a given range in the polar angle $\theta_{\text{LB}}$ with different amplitudes and phases.
+The azimuthal distributions are weighted by a single polynomial function in $\textrm{cos}\theta_{\text{LB}}$:

-The parameters of the sinusoidal distribution (amplitudes and phases) are measured by analyzing the data from rotated laserball runs (relative to the PMT coordinate system) taken at the center of the AV.
-For a $\textrm{cos}\theta_{\text{LB}}$ slice (equivalent to $\textrm{cos}\theta_{\text{PMT}}$, since the laserball always has the same vertical orientation), the occupancy ratio of the PMTs in runs with opposite orientations (180$^{\circ}$ apart) is given by:
+This particular choice of functions was empirically guided by prior studies in SNO \cite{barros,olivier}.
+The parameters of the sinusoidal distribution (amplitudes and phases) are measured by analyzing the data from rotated laserball runs (relative to the fixed SNO+ coordinate system) taken at the center of the AV.
+For a $\textrm{cos}\theta_{\text{LB}}$ slice (equivalent to $\textrm{cos}\theta_{\text{SNO+}}$, since the laserball always has the same vertical orientation), the occupancy ratio of the PMTs in runs with opposite orientations (180$^{\circ}$ apart) is given by:

 All the terms, except the normalizations $N$ and the intensity distribution $L$, are the same for the two runs since the source is in the same position.
 Hence, the ratio becomes:

 where $\Phi_1$ and $\Phi_2$ are the relative orientations of the laserball in the two runs, and $L(\textrm{cos}\theta_{\text{LB}},\mathit{\phi}_{\text{LB}})$ is expanded into the sinusoidal function $H$ and the independent polar variation $P$.
 The latter is the same in the numerator and denominator, thus enabling sensitivity to the azimuthal sinusoidal distribution.
 The ratios are fitted for all the $\textrm{cos}\theta_{\text{LB}}$, and the extracted sinusoidal parameters are used as the seed to the main optical calibration analysis fit.